Labs64/laravel-boilerplate/README.md

 Once you're done with your changes send a pull request and check [CI validation status](https://photolancer.zone).
 Thanks!

+## Bugs and Feedback

+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/Labs64/laravel-boilerplate/issues).

 ## License

 This boilerplate is open-sourced software licensed under the [MIT license](LICENSE).